UofT-DSI/production/lessons/part_1/production_1_introduction.md

     - Trust.
     - Legal requirements.
-    - Informativeness: in addition to predictions, we require feature importance and other information about or results.
+    - Informativeness: besides predictions, we require feature importance and other information about or results.
     - Transferrability: can learning from a scenario be applied to other scenarios?